 Put simply, Learning Experience Platforms, or LXPs, are a variation of Learning Management Systems (LMSs) considered to be more employee-centric whereas LMSs have historically been organisation-centric.

-With an LXP you can still develop, curate, administer and measure your traditional e-learning and online training materials, delivering the right content at the right times to the right people.
+With an experience platform you can still develop, curate, administer and measure your traditional e-learning and online training materials, delivering the right content at the right times to the right people.

 What sets LXPs apart from LMSs however is their focus, which is much more on social, collaborative, user-driven learning that’s all about developing your organisation’s teams and individuals.

 LXPs give the users the power to forge their own e-learning and online training paths, curating playlists of the most engaging content and sharing it with their colleagues.

 What does an LXP do?

-An LXP encourages user-directed learning for your employees, something that an LMS cannot offer as effectively.
+An experience platform encourages user-directed learning for your employees, something that an LMS cannot offer as effectively.
 With an LXP, goal-based learning and curiosity learning are king and the platform achieves this is a few key ways.

 Bringing learners together to collaborate